Skip to content

 Section titled “Anti-inflammatory effects of omega-3 fatty acids”

 DHA (docosahexaenoic acid) is an omega-3 long-chain polyunsaturated fatty acid abundantly present in the outer segment membranes of retinal photoreceptors.
-Together with EPA (eicosapentaenoic acid), it serves as a precursor for the anti-inflammatory lipid mediators resolvins and protectins 7).
+Along with EPA (eicosapentaenoic acid), it serves as a precursor for the anti-inflammatory lipid mediators resolvins and protectins 7).
 These mediators promote the resolution of inflammation, but clinical effects on dry eye in RCTs are considered insufficient.

 Personalized nutritional guidance based on genetic polymorphisms